felixblaschke/simple_animations/doc/timeline_tween.md

   .animate(...);
 ```

-Subsequently defined scenes will start whenever it's predecessor's duration ends.
+Subsequent scenes start right after their predecessor.

-Due to it's relative nature the subsequent scenes require you to pass in a `duration`.
+The relative nature of subsequent scenes require you to pass in a `duration`.
 Optionally you can add some `delay`.

 ```dart
 var nextScene = previousScene.addSubsequentScene(